-Category Regulatory document Content Construction European Construction Basic requirements for buildings are defined in Annex I of the Products Regulation (EU-CPR).
-Annex 1 European Construction Products Regulation (EU-CPR).
-From these basic requirements of Annex I, as well as on the basis of harmonized specifications entailed in the CE marking, requirements for building products and their labelling are determined
+Category Regulatory document Content Construction European Construction Basic requirements for buildings are defined in Annex I of the Products Regulation European Construction Products Regulation (EU-CPR).
+From these (EU-CPR).
+Annex 1 basic requirements of Annex I, as well as on the basis of harmonized specifications entailed in the CE marking, requirements for building products and their labelling are determined